-Arbitration has a long history, going back to the earliest commercial activity in various areas of trade and commerce.
-Arbitration has now received strong legislative and judicial support.
+Arbitration has a long history, going back to the earliest trade and commerce.

-Courts will rarely intervene to set aside an arbitrator's award, and will assist in enforcing arbitrators' awards as if they were judgments of the court itself.
-Thus the decision to engage in arbitration is an important and consequential decision.
+Courts rarely intervene to set aside an arbitrator's award.
+By law, arbitrators' awards are as enforceable as judgments of the court itself.

-Arbitration is a matter of party agreement, and is adaptable to bring efficiency and finality to construction dispute resolution.
-It is a preferred means of resolving such disputes.
+Arbitration brings efficiency and finality to construction dispute resolution and is a preferred means of resolving such disputes.